-- A detailed hydrological catchment baseline survey for the study area based on field visits (CFJV, 2016 and 2017) and desk-based data assessments is presented in Appendix 11.4 (Volume 2).
-This indicates that the study area drains to the River Truim valley and is within the wider River Spey catchment.
-There are at least sixty-nine minor and/ or major surface watercourses present; the majority of which are direct tributaries to the River Truim, and Chapter 11 (Volume 1) identifies individual sub-catchments for each of these. - 3.4.2 Few well-defined natural watercourses drain areas of peat, with the exception of an unnamed watercourse to the east of the Proposed Scheme at Dalwhinnie; which drains an expanse of deep peat and blanket mire.
-A network of artificial drainage channels of varying continuity and length also exist across parts of the study area, variably draining to existing watercourses and the points at which they cross the existing A9; as illustrated in Drawings 10.12 to 10.20 (Volume 3).
-These are most frequent to the east of the Proposed Scheme, in areas utilised for sheep grazing or movement, sporting interests or grouse drives; and several are located in areas of peat.
-This suggests the channels have been cut either to reduce levels of saturation for these purposes, or to transfer run-off to culverts from the upslope to the downslope side of the existing A9.

-- 3.4.3 The artificial drainage is concentrated within southern and central parts of the study area, to the east of Dalwhinnie and the Cuaich aqueduct.
-These will serve to lower water table levels in areas of peat to make areas more amenable for a particular purpose, but they can also degrade peat.
-Groundwater levels from standpipes within or nearby peat areas indicate average standing water table depths of between 0.43m and 3.90m.
-However, water has also been observed locally at, or near, the surface within, or nearby, the bog pool communities and elsewhere; indicating local saturation as previously noted. - 3.4.4 No sub-surface peat pipes were identified in the peat profiles during available investigation, peat probing or other walkover surveys completed.
+- 3.4.1 A detailed hydrological catchment baseline survey for the study area based on field visits (CFJV, 2016 and 2017) and desk-based data assessments is presented in Appendix 11.4 (Volume 2).
+This indicates that the study area drains to the River Spey.
+There are also several major and/ or minor watercourses present, the majority of which are direct tributaries of the River Spey; and Chapter 11 (Volume 1) identifies individual sub-catchments for each of these. - 3.4.2 A network of artificial drainage channels of varying continuity and length also exist across parts of the study area, variably draining to existing watercourses and the points at which they cross the existing A9; as illustrated in Drawings 10.5.8 (Volume 3).
+These are most frequent at the margins of existing or recent infrastructure and arable fields; and some are located in or adjacent to areas of peat.
+Where present, such artificial drainage will lower water table levels in and degrade areas of peat to make them more amenable for a particular purpose, but water has been observed at, or near, the surface in or nearby some areas; indicating local saturation as previously noted. - 3.4.3 No sub-surface peat pipes were identified in the peat profiles during investigations, peat probing or other walkover surveys completed.